tesseract-ocr/tessdoc/ImproveQuality.md

 #### Missing borders

 If you OCR just text area without any border, tesseract could have problems with it.
 See for some details in [tesseract user forum](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/tesseract-ocr/v26a-RYPSOE/2Sppq61GBwAJ)[#427](https://github.com/tesseract-ocr/tesseract/issues/427) .
-You can easy add small border (e.g. 10 pt) with [ImageMagick®](http://imagemagick.org/script/index.php):
+You can easy add small border (e.g. 10 px) with [ImageMagick®](http://imagemagick.org/script/index.php):
 ```
 convert  427-1.jpg  -bordercolor White -border 10x10 427-1b.jpg
 ```

 #### Too big borders

-Big borders (especcially single letter/digit or one word on big background) can cause problems ("empty page").
+Big borders (especially when processing a single letter/digit or one word on a large background) can cause problems ("empty page").
-Please try to crop you input image to text area with reasonable border (e.g. 10 pt).
+Please try to crop you input image to a text area with reasonable border (e.g. 10 px).

 #### Scanning border Removal

 ![borders.png](images/borders.png)

 Scanned pages often have dark borders around them.
 These can be erroneously picked up as extra characters, especially if they vary in shape and gradation.